wamiqulislam/CoursePerformanceCalculator/README.md

 A calculator that shows how well you're doing compared to average in your Course, Made for NUSTs Grading System.
-Just go to Qalam and choose your course, enter the assessment name (quiz,assignemtn etc.) how many tests of that assesemnt have there been (eg. 6 quizes, or 3 assignments) and its weightage and then enter your marks, avg marks, and total marks as shown in example and you will get a report containing your weighted total, and the class's weighted average, as well the difference.
+Just go to Qalam and choose your course, enter the assessment name (quiz,assignment etc.) how many tests of that assesemnt have there been (eg. 6 quizes, or 3 assignments) and its weightage and then enter your marks, avg marks, and total marks as shown in example and you will get a report containing your weighted total, and the class's weighted average, as well the difference.
 You can do this for multiple courses.

 For reference, you get a B if difference is >0%, B+ if difference is >5%-7%, A if difference is >12%-15% etc.